 💬 Comments

-Prepared our Slow Cooker Spotted Dick Pudding recipe?
-We would love to know how you got on with the recipe so do pop back and drop us a comment and click the star ratings.
-Thanks so much!
-Love Jacq x
+Prepared our Spotted Dick Pudding?
+We would love to know how you got on with the recipe so it would be wonderful if you would leave us a comment below and click the star ratings.
+It's very much appreciated.
+Thanks so much, Jacq x

 This is a question that I have regarding ingredients and amount.